Reusable Elastomeric Respirators: Proper Use by Healthcare Workers

 Like the N95 respirators, the half-face respirators filter the ambient air to remove contaminants (such as infectious aerosols).
 Therefore, the fit of the face piece is a critical feature.
 Individual wearers need to be fit tested to the mask (they come in several sizes, similar to the N95s).
 Also, these respirators offer a bit more resistance to breathing than the N95 and require medical clearance to wear.

 There are some important limitations regarding the use of a half-face respirator versus an N95 respirator in the healthcare setting.
 All half-face respirators are equipped with an exhalation valve.
 This means that they are not suitable in situations where a sterile field needs to be maintained.
+They filter incoming air but do not filter the air exhaled by the user.
 Also, because they are reusable, wearers must observe appropriate cleaning and disinfection procedures and store the respirator in a manner that prevents the elastomeric face piece from becoming deformed, damaged or re-contaminated.

 Emergency Use of Uncertified Respirators